jahidul96/flutter_firebase_chatapp/README.md

 # App Features

+- push notification using firebase!(it's just for testing purpose any one uninstall and login he will pace push notification not working because it's not handled for uninstall for now.)
 - For simplicity used email/password auth!.
 - one to one chat
 - Realtime with firebase realtime snapshot update